benders5e/benders5e/earthbender.md

 #### Mannequin
 *Cost: 1 chi*
-You create a mannequin out of earth within range, which has the abilities of an _Unseen Servant_, but using your normal bendig range as the spell's range.
+You create a mannequin out of earth within range, which has the abilities of an _Unseen Servant_, but using your normal bending range as the spell's range.

 #### Rock Glove
 *Cost: 1 chi*